Funeral Director(s) O Read more [...]

 Everything from immaculately traditional to as you like it.
 If you want something highly informal and colourful, “I would be happy to raid my extensive wardrobe of ghastly Hawaiian shirts!”
 One memorable funeral involved bearers dressing as the cast from the Rocky Horror Show, complete with ripped fishnet tights – requested by the family and probably never forgotten by the guests attending!

-Being the only family owned funeral business in the locality is something that marks Edward and his team apart from other undertakers.
+Being the only family owned funeral business in the locality is something that marks Oliver and his team apart from other undertakers.
 There is no pressure selling here, no targets to meet nor shareholders to satisfy.
 “You can see people visibly relax when they realise we’re not going to sell them anything they don’t want.”

 There’s a strong commitment here to approachability and transparency.
 Some funeral directors can be forbidding.
 Not here.
 At the three Towner’s funeral homes, the environment is friendly and reassuringly normal.
 There are no drapes or artificial flowers.
-Edward has a particular dislike for artificial flowers, and won’t have any on his premises.
+Oliver has a particular dislike for artificial flowers, and won’t have any on his premises.
 Instead his neighbour, Geoff who runs a florist business provides fresh flowers for both St. Leonards & Bexhill, and a local Battle florist provides them for the branch there.

 The offices are light and bright, with lovely oak decor and doors.
 The meeting rooms where funeral arrangements are made are smart and businesslike but not intimidating at all, and the computers on the desk are used by the funeral directors to check Google street view when working out with you the best way to get to and from your house, they’re not there for inputting information while you’re talking about funeral arrangements.
+Recently, Towners have begun the journey of moving everything they can over to paperless.
+They’ve even recently started carrying out paper free funeral arrangements!

 Behind the scenes everything is just as you’d expect from a business like this – orderly, organised and impressive.
-People who have died are taken to the local branch where they will stay until the funeral – Edward feels strongly that this is the way things should be done.
+People who have died are taken to the local branch where they will stay until the funeral – Oliver feels strongly that this is the way things should be done.

 Towner’s people are normal people, just like you and I. “We don’t stalk about dressed in black like a bunch of crows – we wear normal business suits, and only black for the funeral itself.”
 Pricing here is transparent.
 You check prices, item by item, on their excellent website.
 They’ve had their prices online since they first had a website, and can’t understand why other funeral directors don’t do the same.
 And they’re happy to provide any individual part of their service if that’s what you want.
 No packages here.
 Only buy what you want.
 See the full team on the website.